What are Sunflower Seeds?

 Sunflower seeds, as the name suggests, are seeds of a sunflower.
 To be more precise, the fruits of a sunflower.

+A sunflower contains about 1000 to 1500 fruits, these are the black clusters in the middle of the sunflower.
 The black skin of the fruit is round on one side and tapered on the other.
 Without the shell, the kernels are typically cream colored.

 Sunflower seeds are aromatic, taste sweet and slightly nutty.
 The sunflower seed oil is extracted from the kernels.
 While peeled seeds are mainly used as bird feed.